[Mike Gapes in the Chair]

 This is a really important report.
 We all know—it has been mentioned several times in the debate—that the UK has a proud road safety record.
 At least, it had one for almost two decades, when deaths and serious injuries fell sharply, but the worrying reality is that since 2010 that progress has stalled.
 The latest rolling figures show that there has been no reduction in total road deaths and a 2% increase in serious casualties in the past 12 months.
 Meanwhile, even though a great deal was achieved over those decades, drinking and driving-related casualties have been effectively stuck at about 240 a year since 2010.

 My hon.
 Friend the Member for Liverpool, Riverside, and all hon.
 Members who spoke, drew attention to the situation regarding mobile phone use at the wheel.
 I know that at the end of last year the Government introduced more stringent measures on mobile phone use, which are welcome.
-However, is that really enough when the RAC’s latest report on motoring estimates that almost one in three drivers still think it is okay to check their phone while at the wheel?
+However, is that really enough when the RAC’s latest report on motoring estimates that almost one in three drivers still thinks it is okay to check their phone while at the wheel?
 In the way that it was made socially unacceptable to ignore having seatbelts in a car or to drink and drive, we must use every tool at our disposal to change the culture of drivers using mobile phones at the wheel.